dotnet/runtime/docs/design/mono/webcil.md

-Immediately following the Webcil header is a sequence (whose length is given by `coff_sections` above) of section headers giving their virtual address and virtual size, as well as the offset in the Webcil file and the size in the file.
+Immediately following the Webcil header is a sequence (whose length is given by `coff_sections` above) of section headers giving their virtual address and virtual size, as well as the offset in the Webcil payload and the size in the file.
 This is a subset of the PE section header that includes enough information to correctly interpret the RVAs from the webcil header and from the .NET metadata.
 Other information (such as the section names) are not included.